puglia-ryan/IOT-Project/README.md

 ### Features

-- Users can input their preferred temperature and time slot.
+- Users can input their preferred temperature and time slot and adjust the importance factors.

 - The system provides room recommendations based on available sensor data and facilities.